Silvia Vidal

-Silvia Vidal (born December 17, 1970) is a professional Spanish big wall climber, explorer and alpinist from Barcelona, Spain.
-She is particularly known for her big wall soloing accomplishments in remote mountain regions of Pakistan, India, Patagonia and Alaska.
+Sílvia Vidal (born December 17, 1970) is a professional big wall climber, and aid climber, and alpine climber from Barcelona.
+She is particularly known for her big wall soloing accomplishments in remote mountain regions of Pakistan, India, Patagonia, and Alaska.

 Early life

-Vidal was born in Barcelona, Spain.
-At 24, as a university student, Vidal was an athletics athlete and studying PE when she got involved with competing in a multi-sport athletic event.
+Vidal was born in Barcelona.
+At 24, as a university student, Vidal was an athletics athlete and studying physical education when she got involved with competing in a multi-sport athletic event.
 One of the included sports was climbing and Vidal became interested, noting that "this was something different because before that I was doing athletics and running a lot and this became the first time I touched the rock."
 Vidal's initial climbing education consisted of trad climbing on multi-pitch big wall climbs, primarily because that was what her friends were doing.
 Within a year, she was climbing up to A5, but didn't try her first sport climbing pitch until her she had been trad climbing for over a year.